 “In a worst-case scenario,” says Pritchard, “losses could mean that you need to work longer, pay yourself less, work part-time, or make other adjustments to your plan.
 Or, it might just mean that retiring now carries more uncertainty.”

 It’s okay to worry about your 401(k) losing money, but you shouldn’t let those concerns turn into panic.
 Investing is a long game, and you don’t want to respond to fluctuations in your investment portfolio in dangerous ways.
 You can also talk to a reputable financial expert for guidance.

-At the same time, it’s important to remember that a fluctuating stock market can have a big impact on many areas of your finances aside from your investments as well—from credit card APRs to high-yield savings account returns and beyond.
+At the same time, it’s important to remember that a fluctuating stock market can have a big impact on many areas of your finances aside from your investments—from credit card APRs to high-yield savings account returns and beyond.
 It’s more important than ever to pay off expensive credit card debt and make a plan to avoid taking on new high-interest debt in the future.